 In general, VDES should meet the following:

-The system should give its highest priority to the automatic identification system (AIS) position reporting and safety related information.
+The system should give its highest priority to the AIS position reporting and safety related information.

-The system installation should be capable of receiving and processing the digital messages and interrogating calls specified by this Recommendation.
+The system installation should be capable of receiving and processing the digital messages and interrogating calls specified by this recommendation.

 The system should be capable of transmitting additional safety information on request.